Frequently Asked Questions

-Is there a maximum amount that I can receive for my brownfield project from the city's brownfields program?
+Is there a maximum amount of grant funding that I can receive for my brownfield project from the city's brownfields program?

 There is no set maximum amount.
 The amount awarded to one project is dependent upon: 1) the amount available in the fiscal year that the request was received, 2) the applicant’s ability to adequately demonstrate need, and 3) the amount available in consideration of all other applications received.